loadsmart/blog/content/posts/2022-11-02-how-to-fix-django-admin-timeouts/index.md

 ### Use custom filters

-Filtering its queryset to a smaller, more specific, set of instances, like the example mentioned in [Django ticket #28311](https://code.djangoproject.com/ticket/28311):
+Filtering a queryset to a smaller, more specific set of instances, like the example mentioned in [Django ticket #28311](https://code.djangoproject.com/ticket/28311) could also help speed up Admin pages:

 ```python
 class CustomForm(forms.ModelForm):